New Resident Rights at Nursing Homes

 You can read more about the new changes and how they might affect your loved one at Cms.gov.We Can Help if You Suspect a Loved One Is the Victim of Nursing Home Abuse or Negligence

 If you or a family member is a resident in a long-term nursing facility and you suspect any type of negligence or abuse, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.